 Roll-out timetable For Counties Manukau Health

 Counties Manukau Health went live for NBSP in July 2018.
 Invitations and test kits are sent out from the National Coordination Centre (0800 924 432).
-Eligible participants will be sent test kits over the next two years.
-When participants get an invite will be based on their birthdate:
+Eligible participants will be sent test kits every two years.

 - About 5% of participants who return a test kit will have a positive result and require a colonoscopy.